karlomrak/recipes.jumpto365.com/docs/basics/first-app/create-an-app.md

 Hit **Ctrl+S** to save your app.

 :::info
-PowerApps will automatically get saved every 2 minutes once you have made an initial save.
+Once you have made an initial save, PowerApps automatically saves changes every 2 minutes.
 :::